devgav/devgav.github.io/essays/BillTracker.md

 ---
-layout: project
+layout: essay
-type: project
+type: essay
-image: "images/doe-tracker.png"
-title: Bill Tracker
+title: The beginning of the end, sort of
 # All dates must be YYYY-MM-DD format!
 date: 2022-11-30
 labels: